 WHAT TO EXPECT

-Congregation Ahavat Olam welcomes Steven A. Rosenberg, editor and publisher of the Jewish Journal of Greater Boston, for a powerful evening of firsthand reflection and conversation.
+Congregation Ahavat Olam welcomed back Steven A. Rosenberg, editor and publisher of the Jewish Journal of Greater Boston, for a powerful evening of firsthand reflection and conversation.

-Fresh from his recent trip to Israel — part of his continued coverage in the months following October 7 — Mr. Rosenberg will share reflections shaped by conversations with released hostages and others whose lives have been directly affected.
+Fresh from his recent trip to Israel — part of his continued coverage in the months following October 7 — Mr. Rosenberg shared reflections shaped by conversations with released hostages and others whose lives have been directly affected.

-The evening will include a segment from the premiere of “HOSTAGE,” a Jewish Journal documentary featuring four Israeli hostages released from Gaza, along with a discussion of his written reporting and the responsibility of Jewish journalism in times of crisis.
+The evening included a segment from the premiere of “HOSTAGE,” a Jewish Journal documentary featuring four Israeli hostages released from Gaza, along with a discussion of his written reporting and the responsibility of Jewish journalism in times of crisis.

-🎥 A portion of the documentary will be shown during the evening.
+🎥 A portion of the documentary was shown during the evening.

-Next Chapter Social is a members-only social group for CAO congregants who self-identify as seniors and are interested in relaxed, meaningful connections with others in a similar life chapter—first gathering 3/15/26.
+Next Chapter Social is a members-only social group for CAO congregants who self-identify as seniors and are interested in relaxed, meaningful connections with others in a similar life chapter.

-Gatherings are held on the 3rd Sunday of each month, 2 – 5 PM, No. Andover/ surrounding area, MA.
+Gatherings are held monthly in the No. Andover and the surrounding area, MA.

 This is not a program and not a support group — it’s a welcoming, low-pressure space to gather, socialize, share stories, enjoy good company, and build community at your own pace.